CortexFoundation/tech-doc/model-writing-tutorial.md

 ![select](imgs/select.png)

-You can leave the `shape` as it is if you've been following this tutorial to train the MNIST model.

 ![upload](imgs/upload.png)

+Change the input shape in the grey box `shape`.
+(Note: even if your input is of shape 1,28,28 you need to re-type it anyway.
+We will do this here if you've been following this tutorial, setting the input to 1,28,28 for our model)

+Now make sure you're signed in to your TestNet wallet.
+(Important!)

+Type in the model description, click `save` and then hit `upload`!

 # Conclusion